jrajan14/CPP_Random_Learning_Programs/README.md

 ## Prime Number Check
 Check whether a given positive number is Prime or not.
+(Negative numbers are NOT considered as Prime or Not Prime)

 ## Three Number Swapping
 Actually 3 numbers interchanging without using a fourth variable.